imSanko/SIH-APP/README.md

-# Building an App with automation to locate you and help to buy "SOLAR PANNEL" with 0% third party vendor cost
+# Building an App to Automate Solar Cost !

 Built with AndroidX Support